 “Spirit, Attention, Mind”, Finchley Ashram, London (UK), 20th February 1978.

-As I have said, now Christine had asked me, “What is our surrendering?”
+Now Christine had asked me, “What is our surrendering?”
 And he has asked me if we have a free will or not.
 All right?

 Now, she asked me, “What is the surrender?”

-Especially here in this country where people think, rationalise, analyse.
-Because it’s not easy.
-If you can do it otherwise, you can do [it] automatically.
+Surrendering, as I have been saying, that is to be done in three stages.
+Especially here in this country where people think, rationalise, analyse; because it’s not easy.
+If you can do it otherwise, you can do it automatically.

-Still, when you rationalise things, you may not be doing the same thing as the vibrations would be wanting: to begin with, I am saying.
-Now you want to go to the right, but supposing you have to go to the left; for what?
-For a gain, for your evolution, for your more understanding of the Divine, for the dissolution of your ego.
+Still when you rationalise things you may not be doing the same thing as the vibrations would be wanting: to begin with, I am saying.
+Now you want to go to the right, but supposing you have to go to the left: for what?
+For a gain, for your evolution, for your more understanding of the Divine; for the dissolution of your ego.

 Sahaja Yogi: Yes

 Shri Mataji: You have reached that point now.

 Ego and your will is to be found out.
 How?
 By finding out your Self.

 Now, what is your Self?
 Is the Spirit within you.